namecheap/ilc/docs/routing/introduction.md

 If one of the above points is not met, ILC ignores the processing of the clicks on the link.

-### Handling routes with different HTML templates
+### Handle routes with different HTML templates

-Generally it's not recommended way to use a few templates for one website and you should avoid it and try to use only one, but some times can be necessary to create some exceptional route with own template.
-And it's allowed, inspite the fact that it's not recommended.
-During transition between routes with different templates happens "hard navigation", it means that the page will be fully refreshed (SSR + CSR).
+Using multiple templates for a single website is generally not recommended, avoid it when possible.

+However, you may use this approach for cases when you need to create a specific route with its own template.
+In those cases, there will be "hard navigation" (full page refresh, SSR + CSR) when transiting between routes with different templates.

 ### Conclusion